ROYAL-HarsH/Discord-Bot-Example/README.md

 2. You will have to edit the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js); Firstly, you have to rename it to `config.js`, then, add your info: bot token, support server, etc, etc...

-3. If you want a tutorial on how to make a bot account and the basic's of how to make a discord bot, i recommend following [this tutorial](https://github.com/dylanwe/How-to-make-a-discord-bot)
+3. If you want a tutorial on how to make a bot account and the basic's of how to make a discord bot, I recommend following [this tutorial](https://github.com/dylanwe/How-to-make-a-discord-bot)

 ### Deployment on a Windows system: